uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 The code begins with a for loop checking if the folders source_eads and clean_eads exist.
 If either do not exist, they are created there.
 #### Class EADRecord
+##### Parameters
+1. file_root - (lxml.Element object) an lxml.element root to be edited by different methods in the class

+##### Instance Variables
+1. self.root - (lxml.Element object) an lxml.element root to be edited by different methods in the class
+2. self.results - (str) a string that is filled with result information when methods are performed
+3. self.eadid - (str) a string that contains the EADID for a record
+4. self.daos - (bool) a boolean that determines whether there are digital objects in a record

 This class hosts 12 different methods, each designed to modify an EAD.xml file according to guidelines set by the Hargrett and Russell library for display on their XTF finding aid websites, as well as other measures to match some of Harvard's EAD schematron